-15-3910 Tenant and Buyer Protection
+15-3210 Tenant and Buyer Protection

 - A. Right to Purchase.
 As provided by the Map Act (Section 66427.1(b)), tenants, at the time the application is filed, shall be given a nontransferable right of first refusal to purchase the unit occupied by the tenant at a price no greater than the price offered to the general public; provided, however, that the subdivider may reserve the right to repurchase the unit at the same price if the subdivider offers a discount or special terms of sale to tenants, and the tenant sells or offers for sale the unit within six months of the date of the close of escrow for such unit. - B. Rent Increase Limitation.
 A tenant's rent shall not be increased more than eight percent per year from the time of filing of the application for a Tentative Map until relocation takes place, the subdivision is denied, the approved Tentative Map expires, or the subdivision is reverted to acreage. - C. Conditions of Map Approval.
-The information required by this article shall be conditions of any approved Tentative Map and requirements of the Final Map.
+The information required by this Article shall be conditions of any approved Tentative Map and requirements of the Final Map.
 The RAP shall specify that the plan will become effective upon the occurrence of the approval Final Map by the City, or the receipt by any tenant of a notice that tenancy will be terminated for purposes of conversion, whichever is earlier.
-Failure to comply with such conditions or any notice requirement as set forth in this article shall be grounds for denial of the Final Map and for denial of occupancy permits for individual units.
+Failure to comply with such conditions or any notice requirement as set forth in this Article shall be grounds for denial of the Final Map and for denial of occupancy permits for individual units.
 In addition to any other findings required by law, no Final Map shall be approved unless the Council makes the findings required by the Map Act (Section 66427.1) relating to tenant noticing.
-Tenant concerns regarding the subdivider's failure to comply with conditions of the map approval and requirements of this article shall be investigated by the Department of Housing and Community Development. - D. Buyer Information.
-Prior to the execution of any agreement for sale, the subdivider shall provide each purchaser with a copy of the information required by this article.
-Copies of the report shall be made available at all times at the project sales office.

-- E. Cooling Off Period.
+Tenant concerns regarding the subdivider's failure to comply with conditions of the map approval and requirements of this Article shall be investigated by the Department of Housing and Community Development. - D. Buyer Information.
+Prior to the execution of any agreement for sale, the subdivider shall provide each purchaser with a copy of the information required by this Article.
+Copies of the report shall be made available at all times at the project sales office. - E. Cooling Off Period.
 Any tenant or other prospective buyer who signs a binding agreement for purchase shall be released without penalty from that obligation if, within 96 hours, the buyer notifies the seller in writing of his or her desire to rescind the agreement. - F. Pest Report.
 Prior to the signing of any binding agreement for purchase, a structural pest report shall be made available to the prospective purchaser.

-15-3911 Scheduling of Hearing(s)
+15-3211 Scheduling of Hearing(s)

 - A. Notice and Hearing(s).
 Following the review and recommendation by the Director, who shall consult the SRC, the Commission and Council shall conduct public hearings.
-Notice and conduct of the hearings shall comply with Section 15-3309, Decision.
-The City shall mail written notice of all public hearings conducted for the project to residents within the proposed project area. - B. Timing.
+Notice and conduct of the hearings shall comply with Section 15-2609, Tentative Map Decision. - B. Timing.
 In compliance with the Map Act (Section 66452.1), a public hearing on a Tentative Map shall be scheduled, and action shall be taken, within 50 days after: - 1.
-The Tentative Map application has been deemed complete; and - 2.
-The 50 day time period shall commence after certification of the environmental impact report, adoption of a negative declaration, or an environmental assessment that the project is exempt from the requirements of Division 13 (commencing with Section 21000) of the Public Resources Code.
+The Tentative Map application has been deemed complete; and

+2. The 50 day time periods shall commence after certification of the environmental impact report, adoption of a negative declaration, or an environmental assessment that the project is exempt from the requirements of Division 13 (commencing with Section 21000) of the Public Resources Code.